snobu/destreamer/README.md

 ```

 ### Title template
-The `-t` option allows users to input a custom or a template string for the output file names.
+The `-t` option allows user to specify a custom filename for the videos.

 You can use one or more of the following magic sequence which will get substituted at runtime.
 The magic sequence must be surrounded by curly brackets like this: `{title} {publishDate}`